That dollar amount reflects a -94.1% reduction compared to 2017 and a -34.6% decline from 2020 to 2021.

 Below are exports from North Korea that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country North Korea’s goods trail North Korean importer spending on foreign products.

-North Korea has highly negative net exports and therefore deep international trade deficits for rubber both as a material and items made from rubber.
+North Korea has highly negative net exports and therefore deep international trade deficits for plastics both as materials and items made from plastic.

 North Korean Export Companies